Explainer · June 17, 2026

 AI agents vs AI clones

 AI agents execute tasks.
-AI clones supply judgment.
+AI clones carry the knowledge of a specific, named person.
 An agent plans and does the work, fast.
-A clone answers the way a specific, named person would, with their taste and accountability.
-They are different layers of the AI stack, and they work together: the agent brings speed, the clone brings judgment a business can stand behind.
+A clone answers the way a real person would, drawing on their expertise, taste, and named judgment.
+They do different jobs, and they work together: the agent brings speed, the clone brings the human knowledge a business can stand behind.

-The AI stack is resolving into three layers.
+Three pieces are resolving in AI.
 Two are filling fast.
 One is still open:

 Agents (Cursor, Cognition, and others) are mature.
 Company brains (Glean, Notion AI, foundation-model memory) are consolidating.
-The judgment layer, the named, accountable taste of a specific person, is the one no one has built at infrastructure grade.
-That is the clone layer.
+The knowledge of a specific, named person, their expertise, taste, and named judgment, is the piece no one has captured at infrastructure grade.
+That is what a clone carries.

 The difference, side by side